DSAutomations/dockerhass-docs/dockerpidocs.md

 ## Optional: Setup Samba
 You can do all of your config file creation and editing at the command line if you want, however this can be a bit cumbersome.
 It would be helpful to directly access your config files from your local PC, let's get Samba up and running to provide SMB service to us.

+You'll notice in the config below, we're declaring an image we want to use with a tag that's specific to the raspberry pi, and also passing in a list of volumes we want to create with a format like:
+*`/path/outside/container:/path/inside/container`*

 Create a new folder in your home directory and create a file inside called `docker-compose.yml`

 ```